Discover all the tax services we offer

-There is no shortage of information about the Foreign Account Tax Compliance Act (FATCA); however, not all positive.
+There is no shortage of information about FATCA, which stands for the Foreign Account Tax Compliance Act; however, not all the information is positive.
 FATCA brings about an emotional reaction from expats in particular.
 Many feel that they are unfairly singled out and labeled as tax evaders simply because they hold accounts and assets abroad.
 Regardless, it is essential to separate this reaction to FATCA from the facts.

 The Foreign Account Tax Compliance Act (FATCA) was created as part of the HIRE Act of 2010 and was designed to uncover tax cheats hiding money and assets offshore.
 FATCA created new information reporting and withholding for payments made to certain foreign financial institutions and foreign entities.
 This program is designed to make it easier for the US government, specifically the IRS, to keep track of US persons and businesses earning income from investments/deposits in foreign bank accounts.